2023/08/21-23 Late Summer French Heatwave

-High temperatures in French late Heatwave influenced by human-driven climate change and natural variability
+High temperatures in French late August 2023 heatwave influenced by human-driven climate change and natural variability

 Event Description

 The heatwave was associated with a persistent area of high pressure (anticyclone) over Western and Central Europe, on the background of a warm Atlantic ocean and warm Mediterranean sea and of a positive phase of the El Niño–Southern Oscillation.
 The Surface Pressure Anomalies pattern associated with the event consists of a high pressure area over the Alps and Central Europe and a low pressure area over the Atlantic.
-Temperature Anomalies show that temperatures were 10°C or more warmer than usual over most of the domain considered.
+Temperature Anomalies show that temperatures were 7 to 10°C warmer than usual for the time of the year over a large part of the domain considered.

 Climate and Data Background for the Analysis